Information Collected by Bitmovin

-Legal Basis For Our Use (EEA visitors only)
+Legal Basis For Our Use (EEA and UK visitors only)

-If you are a resident from the European Economic Area, our legal basis for collecting and using the personal information described above will depend on the personal information concerned and the specific context in which we collect it.
+We are committed to compliance with the EU General Data Protection Regulation (“GDPR”) applicable to the European Economic Area (“EEA”), and compliance with UK data protection law.
+If you are a resident from the EEA or UK, our legal basis for collecting and using the personal information described above will depend on the personal information concerned and the specific context in which we collect it.

-However, we will normally collect personal information from you only where we have your consent to do so, where we need the personal information to perform a contract with you, or where the processing is in our legitimate interests and not overridden by your data protection interests or fundamental rights and freedoms.
+To the extent that we process personal data subject to GDPR, or applicable data protection provisions within the UK, we will collect personal information from you only where we have your consent to do so, , where we need the personal information to perform a contract with you, or where the processing is in our legitimate interests and not overridden by your data protection interests or fundamental rights and freedoms.
 In some cases, we may also have a legal obligation to collect personal information from you.

 If we ask you to provide personal information to comply with a legal requirement or to perform a contract with you, we will make this clear at the relevant time and advise you whether the provision of your personal information is mandatory or not (as well as of the possible consequences if you do not provide your personal information).